Presidential Statements

 Sharing: To Eradicate Poverty, Strengthen Institutions and World Education for Reconciliation and Peace

-• Civil society formations, especially organized NGOs, are crucial in bettering our world—be it the relations of nations or the relations of peoples.
-Each stakeholder must play their parts—singly in their mandates and jointly with others in addressing issues that impact the well-being and dignity of populations through acts of solidarity that aim for the achievement of social justice in all its forms—gender justice, climate justice, intergenerational justice, economic justice, migration justice, climate justice, and so much more.
+5. Civil society formations, primarily organized into NGOs, are crucial in bettering our world—be it the relations of nations or the relations of peoples.
+Each stakeholder must play their parts—singly in their mandates and jointly with others in addressing issues that impact the well- being and dignity of populations through acts of solidarity that aim for the achievement of social justice in all its forms—gender justice, climate justice, intergenerational justice, economic justice, migration justice, climate justice, and so much more.
 Social justice and social solidarity are aspirations that must be pursued if peace among people, nations, and the planet is to be achieved.

 SER_CSW68_13March2024